5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Situated to the northwest of Dubrovnik, the family-friendly Elafiti Islands have a relaxed atmosphere and are an ideal escape from Croatia’s crowded coastal cities — at least in the height of summer.

 Though made up of 14 islands, the main islands in the archipelago are Lopud (car-free), Kolocep, and Sipan.
-Spend some time zipping between them by boat to discover old-world villages, Roman ruins, and sparkling beaches.
+Please spend some time zipping between them by boat to discover old-world villages, Roman ruins, and sparkling beaches.

 Read more about the Elafiti Islands here ↳